ownlytics/mcptix/README.md

 **Commercial use — including in production, paid services, or enterprise environments — requires a commercial license from Tesseract Labs, LLC.**

-We’re happy to support teams looking to integrate or scale with this tool.
+We're happy to support teams looking to integrate or scale with this tool.
 Please reach out to us for licensing or consulting:

 📧 [hello@ownlytics.io](mailto:hello@ownlytics.io)
 📄 [View full license terms](./LICENSE.md)